Publications

 [78] "Enabling epoxidation and oxygen atom transfer via leveraging the water oxidation pathway"

 A. Terry, and N. Kornienko* Chem.
-Catalysis accepted (2024)
+Catalysis In Press (2024)

 Electrifying energy storage and chemical processes is widely regarded as a potential route to decreasing society’s carbon footprint.
 While this is not a universal solution and each system must be thoroughly examined on a case-by-case basis, electrochemical routes are attractive in that they can potentially be powered by renewable sources and do not require large infrastructure to attain high temperature and elevated pressure conditions.
 Often times, the reactants are also abundant building blocks like H2O, N2 and CO2.